ryszardorlikowski/tic-tac-toe-game/README.md

 ## Socket.io
 The Socket.io library enables real-time communication between the client and the server.
 In the application, during the start of a game session, it is responsible for updating the game time.

+## OpenAPI
+The OpenAPI specification is used to describe the REST API.
+The specification is available at http://localhost:5002/openapi/

 ## Installation
 Commands have been added to the repository to build Docker images with the project and run the containers.
 Simply execute the following commands: